JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/intro-aws/project-structure/index.md

 This object provides methods and properties that provide information about the invocation, function, and execution environment.

-As you can see on my screen this is a list of <strong>properties</strong> which you can pass in your lambda context.
+As you can see on my screen this is a list of **properties** which you can pass in your lambda context.
 I will provide the link in the description if you want to go into more details about the Lambda Context.